 A unique combination of strengths, linking the government and the private sector, offering firms a collective voice and taking collective actions, a vehicle for providing principal services—these are just a few of the things you can read about BSOs in the economic literature and reports.
 BSOs’ role is internationally recognized, and their positive impact is economically measured.
 One of the major contributions of BSOs to the economy is that they make businesses more independent from the government.

 BSOs can come in many shapes and sizes.
 BSOs operate in different sectors: agriculture, manufacturing, industry, etc. Although the industries may differ, the core roles and missions of BSOs remain extremely similar, thus they can be characterized by similar management structures, memberships, and financial policies.
 Doner and Schneider (2000) discuss the market-supporting and market-complementing activities of BSOs, which lead to economic growth (Table 1).
 When BSOs support the market, they put indirect pressure on policymakers, contributing to the provision of property rights and effective public management.
-When they complement the market, these organizations coordinate directly with member firms, lower costs of information, upgrade quality of production, and set standards or inform members of new ones.
+When they complement the market, these organizations coordinate directly with member firms, lower costs of information, upgrade the quality of production, and set standards or inform members of new ones.
 Training, general business counseling, and loan packaging can also be included in their activities.
 Yet, the domestic market is not the only playing field for BSOs.
 Hutchinson, Fleck, and Lloyd-Reason (2009) prove their necessity in assisting retailers in the process of international expansion.
 BSOs give retailers the chance to successfully “establish a presence in overseas markets” (Hutchinson et al., 2009).

 The relationship between BSOs and the government may take various forms of interaction (Table 1).
 Mainly, this connection is aimed at helping the private sector stay informed about public policies and adapt to them quickly.
 The reactive type of response to public policies is the most aggressive approach; it is perceived as the least productive of the relationships.
 This cannot be said about the dialogue and interactive response modes; they serve as fundaments for the development of “partnerships or coalitions to advance new policies and programs.
 Proactive behavior is intended to help future pressures and adjustments to such changes.
 As for the tactics — business lobbying, political contributions, and interest group politics — businesses use to impact policymakers (either through individual efforts or BSO platforms), they may differ according to their specific level of influence on the government.
-Tactics and responses might be used in combination to affect the decision makers.
-Proactive and interactive lobbying are regarded as the most productive approaches.
+Tactics and responses might be used in combination to affect the decision-makers.
+Proactive and interactive lobbying is regarded as the most productive approach.

 Table 1: Forms of interaction between the government and BSOs by Gittell, Magnusson, and Merenda (2013)